 - Baking Substitutions – this is another guide that is so wonderful to have when you need it.
 Find out how to sub for eggs, milk, baking soda, and so much more!

 - How to Organize Baking Supplies – I love the feeling of being totally organized before baking season arrives.
 And yes… there is a baking season!
 In our house it’s September to December, but we love to bake all year.

 Keeping my favorite spice blends and seasonings on hand is so important!

 - Apple Pie Spice – this is the spice blend that will take all your apple and fall inspired recipes to a whole new level!

 - Mulling Spices– these are delicious when used in the apple cocktail recipes that I link below.
 They also make a gorgeous gift!

-- Delicious homemade vanilla extract – this is such a fragrant, charming gift idea.
-It’s also the ultimate spice cabinet accessory!
+- Homemade vanilla extract – this is the ultimate spice cabinet addition!
 Most of my apple recipes require a little vanilla- make sure you have plenty on hand for fall baking.